jsheperd/mongodb-replicationset-tutorial/pitr.md

     echo 'db.log.insert({log:"Replicationset is running", at: new Date()})' | mongo --host rs/10.0.0.1

-Make a full backup (we have only one record in teh log
+Make a full backup (we have only one record in the log)

     mongodump --host rs/10.0.0.1  -o backupOrig